Shivamsinghal679/devtron/README.md

 </a>
 </p>

-## :handshake: Contribute
+## :handshake: Contribute:

 Check out our [contributing guidelines](CONTRIBUTING.md).
 Included, are directions for opening issues, coding standards, and notes on our development processes.
-We deeply appreciate your contribution.
+We deeply appreciate your contribution.It will give you real-world exposure and community recognition to learning how to collaborate while networking and upskilling.

 Please look at our [community contributions](COMMUNITY_CONTRIBUTIONS.md) and feel free to create a video or blog around Devtron and add your valuable contribution to the list.